 - 1 3/4 cups cooked or one 14 oz. can red kidney beans drained

 - 2 cups chopped vegan sausage optional, I like Field Roast brand

 - 2-3 scallions chopped

 - Place oil, pepper, celery, onion, garlic, tomatoes, 4 cups of broth, paprika, cumin, black pepper, thyme, oregano and hot sauce into slow cooker set to low heat.

 - Cover and cook for 4-5 hours, stirring occasionally.

-- About 1 1/2 hours before serving time, add rice and raise heat to high.
+Add the rice and raise the heat to high.

 - Stir, cover and cook for another hour to an hour and a half, stirring occasionally, until rice is tender and all liquid is absorbed.
 Add more broth if the rice becomes too dry during cooking.

 - Add beans and sausage.
 Stir and cook another 2 minutes or so, until beans and sausage are heated throughout.

 - Coat the bottom of a large pot with oil and place over medium heat.
 When the oil is hot add bell pepper, celery, onion, and garlic.
 Sauté for 5 minutes, until veggies are softened.